Strange3438/VFSTR-Blockchain-Technology/README.md

-# VFSTR-BCT-LAB
+# Blockchain Technology

-This repository contains the lab solutions of Blockchain Technology in VFSTR.
+This repository contains some experiments regarding Smart Contracts in Blockchain Technology